A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 \subsection{Position Representations}

-Representations can be thought of as encodings of environment state information within the activations of an artificial neural network layer \cite{bellemare:2019, lyle:2021}.
-Using this definition, we may say that the neural network represents a d-dimensional vector feature $x \in \mathbb{R}^d$ if there is a mapping $\phi : \mathbb{R}^n \rightarrow \mathbb{R}^d$ that maps the $n$ activations of a network layer to that feature.
-In practice, finding a formal mapping is impractical, so instead we focus on measuring the correlation between network activity and state or environmental information.
-Sometimes, we call the information about state a \textit{feature} of the environment.
-When a strong correlation exists we consider the network activity to represent that feature.

-Drawing inspiration from the hippocampal place cells and grid cells in the brain, which activate selectively based on spatial location \cite{moser:2015}, we initially explore position-based encodings in our artificial agents.
-These nodes help form a spatial representation of an agent's position.
+Drawing inspiration from the hippocampal place cells and grid cells in the brain, which activate selectively based on spatial location \cite{moser:2015}, we initially explore position-based encoding in our artificial agents.
 We start by detailing our approach to computing these representations and then develop a measure of spatial representation strength.
-We discuss how having spatially consistent activations is necessary for basic navigation, but insufficient for advanced strategies.
-Then, we describe a technique that examines a population of nodes, giving us clearer insight into the spatial features that artificial agents tend to encode.
-This approach helps uncover representations which could otherwise be difficult to identify when looking at noisy activation patterns in individual nodes.
+Spatial representations develop early in training and subsequently stabilize before navigation strategies fully develop, suggesting that having spatially consistent activations is necessary for basic navigation, but insufficient for advanced strategies.
+Then, we use clustering methods on spatial activity heatmaps to qualitatively examine the features used by artificial agents in the shortcut task.
+Clustering methods help uncover features in representations that could otherwise be challenging to identify when looking at noisy activation patterns in individual nodes.

-For all discussions of representations, we analyze activities in the recurrent layer of an agent's neural network.
-This is the last layer in sequence that is shared between the actor and critic sides of the network.
-In principle, representations could be searched for in any layer of the neural network, and other works have performed representation analysis on for example, the penultimate actor layer \cite{bellemare:2019}.
-Our focus remains on the recurrent layer due to its role in integrating and storing information, acting as the agent's internal memory.